A New Upper Bound for Distributed Hypothesis Testing Using the Auxiliary Receiver Approach: Comparison with previous bounds

 \subsection{Strict improvement for Gaussian Sources}

 Next, we show that the bound in Corollary \ref{corr-weaker} can provide better bounds than the one in \cite{RahmanWagner2011}.
 Authors in \cite{RahmanWagner2011} evaluate their bound for the following Gaussian setting: consider a Gaussian scenario where \(X\) and \(Y\) are jointly Gaussian sources with zero mean and unit variance.
 Assume that their correlation coefficients under hypotheses \(H_0\) and \(H_1\) are \(\rho_0\) and \(\rho_1\), respectively.
-In other words, under the hypothesis $H_i$, we have
+In other words, under the hypothesis $H_i$, we have where \(\rho_0 \in [-1,1]\), and without loss of generality, \(\rho_1 \in [0,1]\).
 Even though we stated our bounds for discrete settings, a similar argument goes through for jointly Gaussian random variables.
-Moreover, in this section, we measure the communication rate in nats per symbol and use the natural logarithm.
+Moreover, in this section, we measure the communication rate in nats per symbol, the logarithms and the exponent are in base $e$.